mskf3000/Tutorials-and-Cheat-Sheets/Connecting to MAMP from Windows on a Mac OS X Install of VirtualBox 1.md

 ***

 *Connecting to MAMP from Windows on a Mac OS X Install of VirtualBox • Part 1: Overall Virtualization Concepts (c) by Jack Szwergold; written on March 2, 2014.
-This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*
+This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License (CC-BY-NC-4.0).*